 Various factors may influence the variability of drug effects, including age, liver function, concomitant diseases, nutrition, smoking, and drug-drug interactions.
-Inherited (germline) DNA sequence variation (polymorphisms) in genes for drug metabolizing enzymes, drug receptors, drug transporters, and molecules involved in signal transduction pathways also may have major effects on the efficacy or toxicity of a drug.
+Inherited (germline) DNA sequence variation (polymorphisms) in genes coding for drug metabolizing enzymes, drug receptors, drug transporters, and molecules involved in signal transduction pathways also may have major effects on the activity of those molecules and thus efficacy or toxicity of a drug.

 Pharmacogenomics is the study of how an individual's genetic inheritance affects the body's response to drugs.
-It may be possible to predict therapeutic failures or severe adverse drug reactions in individual patients by testing for important DNA sequence variations or polymorphisms (genotyping) in key drug-metabolizing enzymes, receptors, transporters, etc. Potentially, test results could be used to optimize drug choice and/or dose earlier for more effective therapy, avoid serious adverse effects, and decrease medical costs.
+It may be possible to predict therapeutic failures or severe adverse drug reactions in individual patients by testing for important DNA polymorphisms (genotyping) in genes related to the metabolic pathway (pharmacokinetics) or signal transduction pathway (pharmacodynamics) of the drug.
+Potentially, test results could be used to optimize drug choice and/or dose for more effective therapy, avoid serious adverse effects, and decrease medical costs.
 See Pharmacogenomic and Metabolite Markers for Patients with Inflammatory Bowel Disease Treated with Azathioprine (6-MP) medical policy.

-Individuals with 2 copies (alleles) of the most common DNA sequence of a particular CYP450 enzyme gene are termed extensive metabolizers.
-Poor metabolizers lack active enzyme gene alleles and intermediate metabolizers, who have one active and one inactive enzyme gene allele, may to a lesser degree suffer some of the consequences of poor metabolizers.
-Ultrarapid metabolizers are individuals with more than two alleles of active enzyme gene.
+Individuals with 2 copies (alleles) of the most common (wild-type) DNA sequence of a particular CYP450 enzyme gene resulting in an active molecule are termed extensive metabolizers (EMs; normal).
+Poor metabolizers lack active enzyme gene alleles, and intermediate metabolizers (IMs), who have one active and one inactive enzyme gene allele, may experience to a lesser degree some of the consequences of poor metabolizers.
+Ultrarapid metabolizers are individuals with more than two alleles of an active enzyme gene.
 There is pronounced ethnic variability in the population distribution of metabolizer types for a given CYP enzyme.

-Ultrarapid metabolizers of an active drug may not reach therapeutic concentrations at usual, recommended doses of active drugs while poor metabolizers may suffer more adverse events at usual doses due to reduced metabolism and increased concentrations.
+Ultrarapid metabolizers administered an active drug may not reach therapeutic concentrations at usual recommended doses of active drugs, while poor metabolizers may suffer more adverse events at usual doses due to reduced metabolism and increased concentrations.
 Conversely, for administered prodrugs that must be converted by CYP450 enzymes into active metabolites, ultrarapid metabolizers may suffer adverse effects and poor metabolizers may not respond.

-However, it is important to realize that many drugs are metabolized to varying degrees by more than one enzyme, either within or outside of the CYP450 superfamily.
-In addition, interaction between different metabolizing genes, interaction of genes and environment, and interaction between different non-genetic factors also influence CYP450-specific metabolizing functions.
+Many drugs are metabolized to varying degrees by more than one enzyme, either within or outside of the CYP450 superfamily.
+In addition, interaction between different metabolizing genes, interaction of genes and environment, and interactions between different non-genetic factors also influence CYP450-specific metabolizing functions.
 Thus, identification of a variant in a single gene in the metabolic pathway may be insufficient in all but a small proportion of drugs to explain inter-individual differences in metabolism and consequent efficacy or toxicity.